aequchain/aequchain.github.io/Comprehensive NATIONAL EDS Implementation Application: Planning Document.md

 **Core Functionality:**
 - Browse active pledges
 - View pledge details and progress
-- Contrie to pledges
+- Contribute to pledges
 - Create new pledges
-- Track personal pledge contriions
+- Track personal pledge contributions
 - See pledge outcomes and effects
 - Community voting on pledges
 - Pledge categories and filtering